-New England Patriots Skipping Trump Visit Get OK From Owner Robert Kraft
+New England Patriots Skipping Trump Visit Gets Okay From Owner Robert Kraft

 — Rogue POTUS Staff (@RoguePOTUSStaff) February 10, 2017

-But five of the six players who have said they will not attend — linebacker Dont’a Hightower, running back LeGarrette Blount, defensive lineman Alan Branch, linebacker Chris Long and tight end Marcellus Bennett — are unrestricted free agents, meaning that it is not up to Kraft to cut them even if he wanted to.
+But five of the six players who have said they will not attend — linebacker Dont’a Hightower, running back LeGarrette Blount, defensive lineman Alan Branch, linebacker Chris Long, and tight end Marcellus Bennett — are unrestricted free agents, meaning that it is not up to Kraft to cut them even if he wanted to.
 They are free to sign new contracts with whichever team makes them the best offers.

-The sixth player, seven-time All Pro safety Devin McCourty, will enter the third year of a five-season, $47.5 million contract in 2017.
+The sixth player, seven-time All-Pro safety Devin McCourty, will enter the third year of a five-season, $47.5 million contract in 2017.

-A seventh Patriot, running back James White who scored three touchdowns in the Super Bowl victory over the Atlanta Falcons on February 5, has said that he may also skip the Trump visit.
-But White said that he has yet to make a decision, amy probably will not until the visit is imminent.
+A seventh Patriot, running back James White, who scored three touchdowns in the Super Bowl victory over the Atlanta Falcons on February 5, has said that he may also skip the Trump visit.
+But White said that he has yet to make a decision, and probably will not decide until the visit is imminent.

 But the most controversial decision is yet to come from quarterback Tom Brady, whose own friendship with Trump was also the subject of controversy and repeated questioning from the media throughout the season.
 Trump has frequently praised Brady in speeches and public statements, and Brady has reportedly exchanged phone calls with Trump during the season and leading up to the Super Bowl.

-Brady has not yet said whether or not he plans to visit the White House in celebration of the Patriots Super Bowl win.
+Brady has not yet said whether or not he plans to visit the White House in celebration of the Patriots’ Super Bowl win.
 The last time the Patriots won the Super Bowl and were invited to the White House by President Barack Obama, Brady missed the visit for reasons that remain unclear.

 In fact, Brady told Boston radio station WEEI that he had not received a congratulatory phone call from Trump after the Patriots miraculous, come-from-behind Super Bowl win.